Apr 21, 17 Thomas Jensen 5 Images Parts 9

 The ideal color temperature for this light is approximately 6500K.
 But I found that to be a bit too “cold”, since I use it as a decoration light as well as a bias light.
 So I went with something a bit warmer, natural white as it was called, with a temperature of 4200K.

 It really does make watching TV more enjoyable, and now it feels really weird to watch TV without it… You’ll find the LED-strip I used in the parts list below.
-The LED-strip is really bright, so I use an adjustable AC adapter to dim it a bit.
+The LED-strip is really bright, so I run mine with a 9 volts AC adapter.

 You can read more about bias lighting here: What bias lighting is and why you should be using it